 Keeping a marriage alive is a lot like keeping a garden alive.
 You can plant amazing flowers admire them and water them for a few months and they will usually be fine, but if you want them healthy and blooming for years they will need a little bit more attention, so does a marriage.

 I’m going to go over the broad strokes of what you can do to save your marriage.
 Just remember that every marriage is unique and you’ll need to take everything in context with your relationship.
-If you’d like to take a moment to tell me exactly what you’re going through I can help be more specific.
+If you want to get into the specifics then take a minute to go through the marriage assessment quiz.

 How Do You Know If a Marriage is Worth Saving?